neurodata/mrilab/README.md

 ## Array-Tomography Synaptomes

-TODO: Randal add some content.
+TODO: Randal add some content, and I will populate with figures.